HowDiggy/SignConnect/README.md

 ---

-  <center>SignConnect: Bringing the conversation to everyone.</center>
+SignConnect: Bringing the conversation to everyone.